cyber-dojo/start-points-base/README.md

 - exercises.
 These are specified with a subset of the languages/custom manifest.json files and have only two entries:
   - You must specify a display_name
   - You must specify the visible_filenames
     - visible_filenames cannot contain a file called cyber-dojo.sh

 - - - -

-## micro-service API
-- A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Holds the start-points used when setting up a practice session.

-API:
-  * All methods receive their named arguments in a json hash.
-  * All methods return a json hash.
-    * If the method completes, a key equals the method's name.
-    * If the method raises an exception, a key equals "exception".

-#
+# API
 - [GET alive?()](#get-alive)
 - [GET ready?()](#get-ready)
 - [GET sha()](#get-sha)